EOEPCA/deployment-guide/docs/building-blocks/resource-health.md

   -n resource-health --create-namespace
 ```

-!!! note
-    As part of this deployment, you will have a preconfigured healthcheck that runs every minute.

 3. **Bootstrap OpenSearch security**

 The OpenSearch chart mounts the security config (roles, internal users, role mappings) but does not apply it automatically.
 Without this step every OpenSearch-backed request (telemetry, dashboards) fails with `OpenSearch Security not initialized.`: